 The osteopathic medical profession has a proud heritage of producing primary care practitioners.
 In fact, the mission statements of the majority of osteopathic medical schools state plainly that their purpose is the production of primary care physicians.
 Osteopathic medical tradition preaches that a strong foundation in primary care makes one a better physician, regardless of what specialty they may eventually practice.

-Today, when the challenge of ensuring an adequate number of primary care physicians extends to osteopathic medicine, the majority of most osteopathic medical school graduates choose careers in primary care.
+Today, when the challenge of ensuring an adequate number of primary care physicians extends to osteopathic medicine, more than one-third of osteopathic medical school graduates choose careers in primary care.
 Osteopathic medicine also has a special focus on providing care in rural and urban underserved areas, allowing DOs to have a greater impact on the U.S. population's health and well-being than their numbers would suggest.
-While DOs constitute 7 percent of all U.S. physicians, they are responsible for 16 percent of patient visits in communities with populations of fewer than 2,500.
+Over the past three years, more than a third of osteopathic medical school graduates indicated they plan to practice in a rural or underserved area.

 Osteopathic medicine is also rapidly growing!
 Nearly one in five medical students in the United States is attending an osteopathic medical school.